After satisfactory breakfast at the hotel, my colleague and I headed to our first sight of the day: St. Paul's Cathedral.

 The Victoria Tower is the most conspicuous feature of the New Palace of Westminster design.
 At the time of its completion, it was the tallest secular building in the world (photos below).

-Also known as Collegiate Church of St Peter at Westminster, the Westminster Abbey (photos below) is the traditional place of coronation and burial site for British Monarch.
-The Abbey has also seen many Royal Weddings and Funerals through the years.
-On 6 September 1997 the funeral of Diana, Princess of Wales was held at the Abbey.
+The Westminster Abbey is the traditional place of coronation and burial site for British Monarch.
+Since 1066, it has been the location of the coronations of 40 English and British monarchs and a burial site for 18 English, Scottish, and British monarchs.
+At least 16 royal weddings have taken place at the abbey since 1100.
+On 6 September 1997 the funeral of Diana, Princess of Wales, was held at the Abbey.

 Entrance to the Abbey cost £ 16 per adult.
 Opening hours is 0930 to 1630 hours (Mon to Fri) and 0930 to 1430 hours (Sat) but closes on Sundays and ceremonial events.